kbtrotman/hiveFS/README.md

 # hiveFS
-A Hive Mind Filesystem

-HiveFS is hive mind filesystem for physical Linux, (Windows?) and VMWare/Nutanix/Cloud datastore.
+### HiveFS is a hive mind filesystem for [physical Linux, (Windows?), and VMWare/Nutanix/Cloud datastore].
+(In this case, hive mind means software defined storage with a thin clustering layer that still uses a global state machine to keep metadata in sync across the entire cluster without replication.
+It focuses on virtualization support and not on clustering setup/technology.)

-(This project is still in development.)
+**(This project is still in development.
+See [Status.md](./status.md))**

+## What is HiveFS, A Hive Mind Filesystem

-What is a hive mind filesystem?
-There is no better or more descriptive way to describe HiveFS than in saying it is a full hypervisor that lives in the O/S layer for backend storage.
-Everything is virtualized now.
-Why not the filesystem too?
-HiveFS is virtual in the sense that the local kernel believes it is mounting physical storage, while in reality, it is actually managing any number of remotely managed filesystems, all completely virtual.
+There is no better or more descriptive way to describe HiveFS than to say it is a full storage component layer that spans from backend storage cluster all the way to a client hypervisor that lives in the O/S layer to address backend storage.
+Why not virtualize the filesystem?
+The HiveFS kernel module is virtual in the sense that the local kernel believes it is mounting physical storage, while in reality, it is actually managing any number of remotely managed filesystems: all remote, wrapped with an easy-to-manage package and all virtual.
 But we're getting ahead of ourselves.
 See, this is somewhat of a bold statemnt, but it comes from what HiveFS actually is.
 Clustered filesystems use raft consensus to write data and control locking.
 In the engineering world, Software Defined storage is a superset of clustered filesystems which enables some vitualized components.
-This is what HiveFS is, software defined storage, but in addition, it is slightly more unusual than traditional SDS in that its main virtualization component is a kernel driver that tricks the O/S kernel into thinking it's only one local disk, when it's actually many remote network-based filesystems in the same style as traditional SDS.
+This is what HiveFS is, software defined storage, but in addition, it is slightly more unusual than traditional SDS in that its main virtualization component is a kernel driver that tricks the O/S kernel into thinking it's only one local disk, when it's actually many remote network-based filesystems in the same style as traditional SDS and storage arrays.
 On the backend, all data is stored in one global virtual de-dupe pool.
 In addition, SDS usually is a single tree design shared between many servers.
+HiveFS's first three layers on it's global tree is virtual, representing the machines which connect to the storage, shared filesystems, and filesystem attached to single machines.
-HiveFS has a global tree with branches that represent shared filesystems, hosts, and other virtual entities.
-(This layer doesn't actually exist anywhere except conceptually.)
-Under hosts, a filesystem may be dedicated to that host, shared between many hosts, or junctioned partially from one host to another.
+(This layer doesn't actually exist anywhere except conceptually & in the GUI.)
+Under hosts, a filesystem may be dedicated to that host, shared between many hosts, or junctioned in part or full from one host to another.
 No data has to be SAN mounted.
 It's recommended to have a small local cache on SSD disk to make sure remote speed is no slower than local speed.
 Traditional SDS has a single global cache, while HiveFS's local client cache makes a large percentage of reads extremely fast.
 This pairs